marfarma/cms-tree-page-view/readme.txt

 Tested up to: 3.0
 Stable tag: 0.7.6

-Adds a CMS-like tree overview of your pages or custom posts.
-Rearrange the order of your pages (with drag and drop).
-Also edit, view, add, and search your pages.
+Adds a tree of all your pages or custom posts.
+Use drag & drop to reorder your pages, and edit, view, add, and search your pages.

 == Description ==

-This plugin adds a CMS-like tree overview of all your pages and custom posts to WordPress - much like the view often found in a page-focused CMS, or like Windows Explorer or OS X Finder.
+Adds a CMS-like tree overview of all your pages and custom posts to WordPress - much like the view often found in a page-focused CMS.
 Within this tree you can edit pages, view pages, add pages, search pages, and drag and drop pages to rearrange the order.

 CMS Tree Page View is a good alternative to plugins such as pageMash, WordPress Page Tree and My Page Order.

-Page management won't get any easier than this!
+Page management in WordPress won't get any easier than this!

 #### Features and highlights:

-* drag and drop to rearrange/order your pages
+* Drag and drop to rearrange/order your pages
-* add pages after or inside a page
+* Add pages after or inside a page
-* edit pages
+* Edit pages
-* view pages
+* View pages
-* search pages
+* Search pages
-* available for both regular pages and custom posts
+* Available for both regular pages and custom posts
-* view your site hierarchy directly from the WordPress dashboard
+* View your site hierarchy directly from the WordPress dashboard
-* support for translation plugin [WPML](http://wordpress.org/extend/plugins/sitepress-multilingual-cms/), so you can manage all the languages of your site
+* Support for translation plugin [WPML](http://wordpress.org/extend/plugins/sitepress-multilingual-cms/), so you can manage all the languages of your site

 #### Screencast
 Watch this screencast to see how easy you could be managing your pages:
 [youtube http://www.youtube.com/watch?v=H4BGomLi_FU]

 #### Translations/Languages
 This plugin is available in the following languages:
 * English
 * German
 * French